AmiiThinks/benchmarks/dreamerv3/README.md

 `docker build -t dreamerv3 .`

 ## Run image
+Running the script should take around 15 min.
+At the end, the log file will be printed to the screen.
+It contains the execution time for each of the 3 environments.
 `docker run --gpus all dreamerv3 `

 ## Run benchmark from interactive shell